Philippines says to ensure safety of civilian mission in South China Sea | Law-Order

 A PCG aircraft has also been deployed to monitor the situation at Scarborough Shoal, he said.
 Chinese state broadcaster CCTV has reported the Chinese Coast Guard recently held routine drills at the shoal.

 Atin Ito led a similar mission in December to deliver supplies to troops stationed at Second Thomas Shoal, but it cut short its journey due to what it described as shadowing and harassment by Chinese coast guard ships.
-China's embassy in Manila did not immediately respond to requests for comment on the civilian mission.
-It has maintained China has "indisputable sovereignty over the South China Sea Islands and the adjacent waters."
+China said on Wednesday it has indisputable sovereignty over the shoal which it calls Huangyan Island and its adjacent waters.

-SEIZED IN 2012 Located inside Manila's exclusive economic zone, the Scarborough Shoal is coveted for its bountiful fish stocks and a stunning turquoise lagoon that provides safe haven for vessels during storms.
+"If the Philippine side abuses China's goodwill and infringes on China's territorial sovereignty and jurisdiction, China will defend its rights in accordance with the law.
+The relevant responsibilities and consequences are entirely borne by the Philippine side," foreign ministry spokesperson Wang Wenbin told a media briefing.
+SEIZED IN 2012

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)